LokenathBanerjee/Flower-Classification/README.md

-# 🌸 Flower AI — Flower Classification + RAG-Based Information System
+# 🌸 AI-Powered Flower Classifier with RAG-Based Q&A

 A deep learning system that classifies **10 flower species** from a custom dataset captured using mobile phones in real outdoor environments.